• 209 people are interested

 • Pass necessary background checks, provide references, and complete an interview.

-The CASA for Douglas County program provides in-depth training and a dedicated Advocate Coordinator to work closely with and support you during your case.
-If you are interested in volunteering, but are unable to meet our volunteer requirements, some one-time volunteering opportunities are available.
+CASA for Douglas County provides in-depth training and a dedicated Advocate Coordinator to work closely with and support you during your case.
+If you are interested in volunteering, but are unable to meet our requirements, there are some one-time volunteering opportunities available.
 Check out our website at casaomaha.org for details.

 More opportunities with CASA For Douglas County